DC-analysis/dclab/docs/sec_av_emodulus.rst

   Note that if 'emodulus temperature' is given, then this temperature is used, even if the `temp` feature exists (scenario A).

-The key 'emodulus lut' currently (version 0.32.0) only supports the value 'LE-2D-FEM-19'.
+The key 'emodulus lut' is the LUT identifier (see previous section).
 The key 'emodulus medium' must be one of the supported media defined in :data:`dclab.features.emodulus.viscosity.KNOWN_MEDIA` and can be taken from [setup]: 'medium'.
 The key 'emodulus temperature' is the mean chip temperature and